fcrozetta/toolkit/README.md

 # toolkit

-Personal tools to make my life easier
+Documentation on tools that I created to make my life easier you can see it live on [my personal page](https://toolkit.fcrozetta.dev)

-## Quickstart
-- Clone the repo
-- Install dependencies(?)
-- add bin/ to PATH
-- fc.* tools available